brunovilar/datascience-ml-project/CourseProject.md

 # Selecting and Assessing The Best Model

-The main statistics from the model are summarized below.
+The main statistics from the models are summarized below.

-The best model found was:

 ```r
 extractModelData = function(model, modelName){